Lindsay Wellman, Middle School Director

 Following study at James Cook University in Australia, Jessie graduated with a degree in English Teaching.
 Immediately after graduating, she road-tripped across the country to Tucson, Arizona, where she has been teaching seventh and eighth grade Language Arts for the past four years.

 After searching for a place that felt a bit more like home and had a fantastic school, Jessie found a perfect match.
-This summer, along with her dog, Pickles, she will be loading up her trusty jeep and moving to Park City.
+In the summer of 2011, along with her dog, Pickles, she loaded up her trusty jeep and moved to Park City.
 In addition to education, her passions include traveling, softball, card making, and writing. email >

 Melissa Christensen - MS History